rage/java-programming/data/part-12/2-arraylist-and-hashtable.md

 ### Adding values to the list

 <!-- Lisätään luokalle metodi `public void add(T value)`, mikä mahdolmyLista valuejen lisäämisen myListlle.
 Luodaan luokalle tätä varten erillinen sizenaislukumuuttuja, joka pitää kirjaa taulukon ensimmäisestä tyhjästä paikasta. -->
-Lets add method `public void add(A value)`, which enables adding values to the list.
+Let's add the method `public void add(A value)`, which enables adding values to the list.
 We have to add an int variable to keep track of the first empty index in the array.

 ```java